ajsb85/bwch/README.md

 Test must be done in a real browser with Jasmine for best results.

+## Specific consideration
+BwCh is provided as a mean to get an *indication* of one device bandwidth.
+There could be some differences between the estimated bandwidth and the real bandwidth.

 ## License
 MIT as outlined in the license.txt file